“BARKA is more like a family than an NGO because the connections that are made through collaboration on this work run so deep.”

 BARKA mascot, aka Le Roi Chat (King Cat)

-Born in Burkina Faso, this “petite terrorist” is now 2 years old and weighs 12 pounds!
+Born in Burkina Faso, Mouss is now 5 years old and weighs 13 pounds!
 The Mouss spends half his time in Maine and the other 6 months of the year in Burkina Faso with the co-founders.
+He hunts squirrels and lizards equally well.

 US Volunteer Staff